top of page

 The body of Christ is made up of all believers in Jesus Christ from the day of Pentecost (Acts chapter 2) until Christ’s return.
 The body of Christ is comprised of two aspects:

-1) The universal church, which consists of all those who have a personal relationship with Jesus Christ.
-“For we were all baptized by one Spirit into one body—whether Jews or Greeks, slave or free—and we were all given the one Spirit to drink” (1 Corinthians 12:13).
+1) The universal church, which consists of all those who have a personal relationship with Jesus Christ: “For we were all baptized by one Spirit into one body—whether Jews or Greeks, slave or free—and we were all given the one Spirit to drink” (1 Corinthians 12:13).
 This verse says that anyone who believes is part of the body of Christ and has received the Spirit of Christ as evidence.
-The universal church of God is all those who have received salvation through faith in Jesus Christ.
+So the universal Church of God is comprised of all who have received salvation through faith in Christ Jesus.

 TRUTH OR TRADITION?

-Note: The following section is borrowed from the book Pagan Christianity (in red).
+Note: The following section (in red) is borrowed from the book Pagan Christianity.

 THE BUILDING